 Preserving the UK’s choral music heritage is an important part of our mission.
 Every season we run an Outreach programme, Vocalise!, with a number of London primary schools, aimed at introducing their older pupils to choral singing.
 This programme involves a series of workshops and group rehearsals and culminates in a concert, with the choir, in central London.
 We also run workshops for dementia patients in care homes.
 Unusually among London choirs, we involve members in Outreach workshops and rehearsals, as well as in the end of season concert.
 While involvement in Outreach is not compulsory, we encourage members to participate and hope that as many as possible will do so.

 A demanding season programme

-We have a core programme of about five concerts each year, although corporate events, recordings, tours and other engagements have often increased this number to 15 or more in a single season.
-To qualify to sing in a concert, members must have attended at least two-thirds of the rehearsals for that concert.
-Concerts are mainly on weekdays, but occasionally at weekends.
+We have a core programme of around four concerts each year, although corporate events, recordings, tours and other engagements have often increased this number to 15 or more in a single season.
+We expect all members to commit to singing in our core concerts and to make themselves available to participate in as many non-core events as possible (some of these will be selective).

 The audition process

 In order to join the Choir, it is necessary to pass an audition, with further re-auditions every three years to ensure that the Choir maintain its high standards.
 We hold auditions at various times throughout the year.
-At your audition you will be asked to sing scales or arpeggios, perform various musical tests and sight-read from a vocal score.
+At your audition you will be asked to sing a short prepared piece (no more than 3 minutes long).
+Apart from length, there are no rules about your choice – it might be an extract from a choral work, a short aria, a folk song or anything else you feel comfortable singing.
+You will also be asked to sing scales or arpeggios, perform various musical tests and sight-read from a vocal score.
 Sight-reading needs to be of a good standard in order to cope with our demanding programme.